BooleanCube/keylab.nvim/CONTRIBUTING.md

 Then in neovim:

-- Install the local fork of the repository and configure it to your liking as shown in the [README.md](README.md)
+- Install the local fork of the repository in neovim (`use '/home/user/path/to/repo/keylab.nvim'`) and configure it to your liking as shown in the [README.md](README.md)

 And you should be ready to go!